Birtwessel History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The history of the Birtwessel family goes back to the ancient Anglo-Saxon culture of Britain.
 It is derived from the family living in Birtwisle, near Padiham, in the county of Lancashire.
 The town was named for the Old English words bird or brid, meaning young bird or nestling, and twissel, which referred to a fork in a stream.
-CITATION[CLOSE]

 Early Origins of the Birtwessel family